wangcunxiang/Sen-Making-and-Explanation/README.md

 ## About 'Using Perplexity' in BERT Baseline

-I sincerely apologize for making a mistake in the paper.
+I sincerely apologize for making the mistake in the paper.

 BERT cannot give a valid probability distribution for sentences, but it can give the probability of each word of one sentence.
 We use (p_{1}*p_{2}...p_{n})^{-1/n} =(\prod_{i=1}^{n}(p_{i} \| sentence))^{-1/n}  to calculate each sentence's score.